 For many homeowners who're struggling to make their mortgage payments, keeping the home simply is not an option.
-The good news is that these homeowners do not have to wait for their lenders to foreclose.
-Two popular foreclosure alternatives are available to them: a deed in lieu of foreclosure or short sale.
+The good news is that these homeowners don't have to wait for their lenders to foreclose.
+Two popular foreclosure alternatives are available: a deed in lieu of foreclosure or short sale.

 A deed in lieu of foreclosure is a negotiated remedy between a defaulting borrower and a lender.
 The borrower transfers title to the property to the lender, and the lender cancels the foreclosure.

-If your lender agrees to accept a deed in lieu of foreclosure, you should make sure that your deed in lieu of foreclosure agreement includes language stating that your lender is waiving its right to recover any deficiency that remains.
+If your lender agrees to accept a deed in lieu of foreclosure, you should make sure that your deed in lieu of foreclosure agreement includes language stating that the lender is waiving its right to recover any deficiency that remains.
 (Though, if the lender cancels part or all of the deficiency and issues you a IRS Form 1099-C, you might have to include the forgiven debt as taxable income.)
 If the lender refuses to include such a waiver—and nothing in your state's laws prohibit lenders from suing borrowers for the deficiency after a deed in lieu of foreclosure—you could later find yourself facing a lawsuit filed by your lender to recover the difference between the amount you owe and the fair market value of the property.
 (For more on deeds in lieu of foreclosure, see Steps to Completing a Deed in Lieu of Foreclosure.)

 Like a deed in lieu of foreclosure, a short sale is also a negotiated remedy between a defaulting homeowner and the lender.
 The borrower sells the house for an amount less than the outstanding mortgage debt, and the lender agrees to accept this lesser amount and cancel the foreclosure.

 Lenders sometimes impose conditions on its acceptance of a short sale.
 The most common conditions are: